perfsonar/docs/manage_update.rst

 .. note:: If you are running against one of our testing repositories you may also need to update the files **/etc/yum.repos.d/Internet2-staging.repo** and **/etc/yum.repos.d/Internet2-nightly.repo**.

+To disable the automatic updating of perfSONAR packages on Debian delete the line with ``origin=perfSONAR`` pattern from ``/etc/apt/apt.conf.d/60unattended-upgrades-perfsonar``.
+After that only the Debian security updates will be installed automatically.

 Special Upgrade Notes
 =====================